 The Token Test is excellent for detecting mild auditory comprehension deficits, but less useful for assessing other aspects of auditory comprehension (such as semantic comprehension) or functional communication.
 It cannot be used to directly assess expressive language, although it is sensitive to many types of aphasia.

-Scoring: The test is scored on a scale of 0–163.
-The mean score for adults (and adolescent 14 years or older) is 161.
-Scores lower than 157 are virtually absent in a normal adult population.
+Scoring: The test is scored on a scale of 0-163.
+The mean score for normal adults (and adolescents 14 years or older) is 161.
+Scores lower than 157 are virtually absent in a non-clinical adult population.

 De Renzi E, Vignolo LA.
 The token test: A sensitive test to detect receptive disturbances in aphasics.
 Brain 1962;85:665-678.